U.S. flag

 Everyday life

-Depression makes it difficult to cope in everyday life.
+If you have depression, everyday life can become an insurmountable burden that is extremely difficult to cope with.
 The demands of work, private commitments and even small household chores can become a major effort.
 Relationships with partners, friends and family often change.
 Those close to someone with depression usually find it very distressing too.
-Emotional withdrawal and apathy can lead to arguments and people might become even more withdrawn.
+Emotional withdrawal and apathy can lead to arguments, which makes the situation even more difficult for all those involved.

 Still: Many who have mental health problems or illnesses turn to their partner, family or friends first.
 These people are often the first to notice that something is wrong.
 Their comfort and support is particularly important to those who have depression.
 But partners, family and friends need help too if the depression is severe.
 As well as seeking advice from doctors and psychotherapists, they can turn to support groups too.

 Active help and support are especially important if there's reason to believe that someone is thinking of killing themselves.
-It is incredibly important to take any signs seriously and talk to others about it.
+It is very important to take any signs seriously and talk to others about it.
 If that isn't possible in an acute situation, there are various places you can turn to for help.
 In Germany, these include social-psychiatric services (in German: Sozialpsychiatrische Dienste), crisis support centers and a special crisis helpline (Telefonseelsorge) which is anonymous and available 24 hours a day.
+You should call for emergency services if someone is in immediate danger (112 in Germany and most European countries, 911 in the United States).
+It may be necessary to have the person hospitalized against their will.

 Further information